‘Hunted’ wants to be the ‘Law & Order’ of podcasts

-Producer Eliot Wolf says “podcast” isn’t the right word for Hunted, the new eight-part scripted crime thriller he’s producing under the Wolf Digital Entertainment banner.
+Producer Elliot Wolf says “podcast” isn’t the right word for Hunted, the new eight-part scripted crime thriller he’s producing under the Wolf Entertainment banner.

 “We were aiming to make a cinematic podcast,” says Wolf, the show’s executive producer and son of Wolf Entertainment creator Dick Wolf (the mastermind of the Law & Order franchise).
 “It’s an audio fiction series.
 It’s something that feels big.”

-Hunted is the first in a series of audio projects from Wolf Digital Entertainment in partnership with Endeavor Audio.
+Hunted is the first in a series of audio projects from Wolf Entertainment in partnership with Endeavor Audio.
 It stars Parker Posey as Emily Barnes, a deputy U.S. marshal in southern Texas who’s determined to capture four escaped fugitives before the sun comes up the next morning.
 The action pings back and forth between the four convicts on the run and Barnes and her team working to second-guess and outmaneuver them before they have a chance to run too far.
 The first two episodes drop today, November 12.
 New episodes will appear each week, and the final two will be available on December 17.

 The evocative title “audio fiction series” sounds like it has its roots in the type of textured radio storytelling popular in the days before television, and Wolf says that’s absolutely intentional.
 The show’s sound design team has a background in film rather than podcasting, and they’re pushing those skills to the limit in Hunted.
 Listeners hear everything from the crunch of the rocky soil under the marshal’s feet to a clerk shuffling dollar bills in a cash register.
 As a result, Hunted feels expansive and intimate at the same time.
 Listeners might find themselves sucked in, not just by the crime story, but by the aural environment each episode creates.